-If you decide not to use this form, you can contact Tell Someone on 020 7514 6251 (Counselling and Health AdviceService) or the Student Helpdesk on (020) 7514 6900.
+If you decide not to use this form, you can contact UAL's Counselling and Health Advice on 020 7514 6251 or the Student Services Helpdesk on 020 7514 6900.

 Before you make your report, please take a moment to read about what we will do with the information you provide.

 The information you provide in this form, and anything you tell us in future discussions, will be stored confidentially within Student Services’ casework database.
 This is a separate system from your core student record.
 There may also be other places where we store information temporarily; see 'Storage' below.

 Interaction between students and Student Services is confidential.
 We will not share any information that you provide (or any information and advice that we provide to you) with anyone outside of Student Services unless we have your written consent or sharing is necessary for an important lawful reason as specified in data protection law, for example:

 The information you provide (and any information and advice that we provide to you) will be destroyed 6 years after your last recorded encounter with Student Services.

 6(1)(f) – Processing is necessary for the purposes of UAL’s legitimate interests to provide support to students and to identify, report on and take actions to combat inappropriate behaviour.

 None, unless you give explicit consent or the situation falls within the exceptions listed above..

 For further information about UAL and your data rights go to arts.ac.uk/privacy-information.